 Has the CFP Board Overplayed Its Hand With the Camardas?

 Even if the Board wins its suit, what will be the long-term cost in the hearts and minds of other CFPs?

 Fiduciary Advisors Are in Peril: How to Fight Back

-To combat the Wall Street-Washington lobbying campaign, fiduciary advisors must state in the clearest possible terms, in the public square, what fiduciary advice means for investors, and how brokerage lobbyists so misunderstand it.
+To combat the Wall Street-Washington lobbying campaign, fiduciary advisors must state in the clearest possible terms what fiduciary advice means for investors.

 Can CFPs Really Be Fiduciaries?

 To my mind, the onus for establishing standards for how CFPs should live up to a fiduciary standard fall squarely on the CFP Board.

 DC Update on SEC User Fees, an SRO and Third-Party Exams